-To ensure that local youth continue the Gaelic traditions
+To ensure that local youth continue the Scottish Gaelic traditions

 Typically one scholarship will be awarded annually.
 However, we reserve the right to award scholarships on a more or less frequent basis as income levels and the Foundation permit.